 During this year you will also be required to complete 10 hours of continual professional development.

 During the year, you will complete four quarterly reviews with your supervising solicitor.
 The reviews are a chance for you to speak to your supervising solicitor to review your progress against the framework and assess if there are any areas where more training is required.
 There should be an open dialogue between you both as it is important that you are both involved in this process.

 At the end of each quarter you will look at the review questions and grading structure together and based on your work during that period, a score between one and nine must be agreed by you and your supervising solicitor for each area.
 Where possible, ensure that you add some comments which can be used to assess progress at the next review.

 You will receive an automated email from the Law Society prior to each review advising of the date it is due.
-If the review is not completed by this date you will be emailed reminders until this is completed and if it remains uncompleted then you may be contacted by the accredited paralegal account manager for an explanation.
+If the review is not completed by this date you will be emailed reminders until this is completed and if it remains uncompleted then you may be contacted by the accredited paralegal account manager.
 Please note that completing the reviews early will not result in your traineeship finishing early.

 Quarterly reviews are required so we can assess your progress throughout your training year ensuring that by the end of the year you meet the standard of a Law Society of Scotland accredited paralegal.

 After the final review, we will receive notification that the final review has been approved by your supervising solicitor.

 All four of your quarterly reviews and the CPD you have completed will then be assessed.
 Should the reviews and CPD be in order the trainee accredited paralegal will be awarded the Law Society of Scotland Accredited Paralegal Status and be issued with a certificate which they can provide to their firm.